Achievable logoAchievable logo

 A 30-year-old investor with a moderate risk tolerance seeks a growth-oriented investment for their retirement account.
 What should you recommend?

-Using the rule of 100, an average 30-year-old should have 70% of their portfolio invested in common stock, with the other 30% invested in fixed-income securities.
-Their risk tolerance and need for a growth-oriented investment further point to a growth stock or growth stock fund.
-However, what if these are the answers?
+Using the rule of 100, an average 30-year-old would typically have about 70% in common stock and 30% in fixed-income securities.
+Their moderate risk tolerance and growth objective point toward a growth stock or a growth stock fund.

 A) Money market fund